-Following the financial crisis, institutional investors began to place greater focus on investment objectives such as downside diversification, lower tail risk, and performance consistency.
-Institutional investors turned to hedge funds and other alternatives to incorporate more stable, diversifying return streams into their portfolios.
-But with unexpected shortcomings with their hedge fund investments during the 2008-2009 financial crisis, including illiquidity, opacity and, at times, returns highly correlated with the market.
+Following the 2000-2002 financial downturn, institutional investors increasingly turned to hedge funds and other alternatives to incorporate more stable, diversifying return streams into their portfolios.
+However, investors experienced several unexpected shortcomings with their hedge fund investments during the 2008-2009 financial crisis, including illiquidity, opacity and, at times, returns highly correlated with the market.
 Consequently, investors have become increasingly interested in more liquid, transparent alternative strategies designed to generate returns that are consistent, less volatile, and less likely to be correlated with the broad market.

 1In the game of Cricket, the anchor is a top-order batsman capable of batting for a long duration throughout the innings.
 Despite playing defensively, the anchor is often the top scorer.
 In finance, we often use the “hit rate” to evaluate consistency of a manager’s skill, where the hit rate is defined as the ratio of the number of correct decisions as a percentage of total decisions.
 However, the missing concept is the notion of performance sustainability.
 How long can a manager hit without having a miss?